SUSE/Portus/_posts/2016-07-14-official-docker-image.md

 This image has a custom `init` script that takes care of configuring the external database.

 The script will keep trying to reach the database for 90 seconds.
-A 5 seconds pause is done after each failed attempt.
+A 5-second pause is done after each failed attempt.
 The container will exit with an error message if the database is not reachable.